Doul00/ML_Notes/chapter1/ensemble-methods.md

 ### I. Applications

 Ensemble methods is the use of multiple machine learning algorithms in order to get better results.
 They combine multiple hypothesis to form a better one.
 The ensemble is itself a machine learning algorithm since it can be trained and then used to make predictions.
-There many methods used for ensemble learning, such as voting, bagging, stacking and boosting.
+There are many methods used for ensemble learning, such as voting, bagging, stacking and boosting.
 Later, we will see the most used ensemble algorithms.

 ###### Voting\(classification\) & Averaging\(regression\):